onomono-design/2025-05-11-XR-PLAYER/README.md

 The player automatically detects the device type and provides distinct experiences:

 ### Desktop Controls
-- **Initial View**: Camera starts with rotation (0, -90, 0), providing a forward-facing initial view
+- **Initial View**: Camera starts with rotation (0, 0, 0), providing a forward-facing initial view
 - **Navigation Method**: Mouse-based look controls for both panning (horizontal) and tilting (vertical)
 - **Interaction**: Click and drag in any direction to look around the 360° environment
 - **Performance**: Higher resolution video playback and rendering quality
-- **Recentering**: When the "Recenter" button is clicked, the camera rotation resets to the original (0, -90, 0) setting, returning to the initial view direction
+- **Recentering**: When the "Recenter" button is clicked, the camera rotation resets to the original (0, 0, 0) setting, returning to the initial view direction regardless of current orientation
 - **Input Method**: No device orientation data is used, allowing for traditional mouse/trackpad control

 ### Mobile Controls